 This is a way to incorporate more whole foods into your diet.
 If you have some staple seasonings at home, then preparing these items will call for minimal ingredients, time and money.

 For example, consider slicing an onion and red skin potato and sautéing them in a skillet with olive oil and pepper.
 Try chopping a zucchini or squash and baking in the oven with an Italian dressing glaze.

 Consider joining a local co-op, visiting a farmer’s market or growing a small garden at home as ways to eat healthier and save money.

-Eating healthy can be tasty, rewarding and inexpensive.
+With a little planning and consideration, eating healthy can be tasty, rewarding and inexpensive.
 Remember that they key is to have a game plan from both a nutrition and a budget standpoint.
-Then you will have food on the table and money in your pocket.
-And your pocket might just be a size smaller too!
+Then you can have food on the table, money in your pocket and a little more peace of mind.

 This content has been written or reviewed by a member of the Baylor Scott & White Health medical staff.